Proof of Insurance Following an OVI Conviction

 What Happens if I Don’t Get the SR-22?

-There is a risk that your required SR-22 period will reset if you go without coverage for more than a few days.
-For instance, if you need it for three years and forget to renew it between years two and three, the first two years will be disregarded, and you’ll have to start from scratch.
-Instead of three years, you will now have to pay for five years of SR-22 certification.
+Another important point to remember is that if you fail to maintain coverage for more than a few days, the required SR-22 period may reset.
+For example, if you were mandated to have it for three years and forget to renew between years two and three, the first two years may be invalidated, and you’ll have to start over.
+This means you’ll have to pay for five years of SR-22 certification instead of just three.

-Obtaining and maintaining a Certificate of Financial Responsibility is crucial when it is required.
-Your ability to travel freely hinges on your commitment to obtaining and keeping it.
-In most cases, an SR-22 is required for three years, although the duration may vary depending on your case.
-Despite the added expense of an OVI conviction, regaining your freedom is well worth the investment.
+Having a Certificate of Financial Responsibility is extremely important when it’s required.
+Your ability to travel freely depends on your commitment to obtaining and maintaining it.
+While it may add to the expense of an OVI conviction, it’s a worthwhile investment to regain your freedom.

 Get in TouchFill out the contact form or call us at (330) 992-3036